Regional Vessel Monitoring Information

 - IFQ species landing requirements: Vessels landing IFQ species are responsible for ensuring that NOAA Fisheries is contacted at least 3 hours, but no more than 24 hours, in advance of landing to report the time and location of landing, estimated species landings in pounds gutted weight, vessel identification number (Coast Guard registration number or state registration number), and the name and address of the IFQ dealer(s) where the IFQ species are to be received.

 The Pacific Coast vessel monitoring program consists of declaration reports and a vessel monitoring system.
-The declaration reports are reports given by fishermen before a fishing trip to identify the vessel operator’s intent to fish within an RCA, which gear type will be used for fishing, and which fishery they are participating in.
-Declaration reports are only necessary for fisheries that are allowed within a closed area and before a vessel intends to fish.
+The declaration reports are reports given by fishermen before a fishing trip to identify the vessel operator’s intent to operate within a conservation area, identify which gear type will be used for fishing, and which fishery they are participating in.
 The VMS consists of equipment that tracks a vessel’s geographic position through a satellite communication system.
 A VMS transceiver unit is installed aboard the vessel that communicates via a satellite to a processing center.
 For the Pacific Coast program, a basic VMS system with one-way communication will be used to track vessel activity in relation to closed areas within 200 nautical miles along the Pacific coast.

-For more information, visit the West Coast Region's Vessel Monitoring System website.Back to top
+For more information, visit the West Coast Region's Vessel Monitoring System website or contact the Office of Law Enforcement via the West Coast Groundfish Declaration Line at 1-888-585-5518.

 Atlantic Highly Migratory Species